Category Archives: Server

 • Install and configure Proxmox

-• Setup a standard networking configuration
+• Set up a standard networking configuration

 • Confirm that all servers can ping the shared storage NAS using the storage VLAN

-We used the procedure in the following video to setup and configure our cluster –
+We used the procedure in the following video to set up and configure our cluster –

 The first step was to use the pve1 server to create a cluster.
 Next, we add the other servers to the cluster.
-If there are problems with connecting to shared stores, check the following:
+If there are problems connecting to shared stores, check the following:

 • Is the Storage VLAN connection using an address like 192.168.100.<srv>/32?